 - Yankton: Hy-Vee Food Store, 2100 Broadway Ave.

 - Individuals and companies may renew online through the online Vehicle Registration & Plates portal.

 Effective July 1, 2015, vehicle owners have 45 days to apply for title and registration of an acquired vehicle.
-All vehicles acquired prior to July 1, 2015 must be titled and registered within 30 days.
+All vehicles acquired prior to July 1, 2015 must have been titled and registered within 30 days of the purchase date.

 There is not a provision for extensions on the 45 day requirement.
 Interest and penalties will accrue on the motor vehicle excise tax.
 All fees are assessed from the purchase date regardless of when an applicant applies for title and registration.

 Interest is at a rate of 1 percent or $5, whichever is greater, for the first month; and 1 percent per month thereafter on any application made after 45 days from the date of purchase.
 (Interest is not calculated on interest.)
 A one-time penalty equal to 10 percent of the tax or $10, whichever is greater, is automatically applied against any application made after 60 days from the purchase date.